Osceola and Renegade: Depiction

 Florida State's Osceola tradition is overseen by Allen Durham, whose father, Bill Durham, introduced it in 1978.

 Osceola wears Native American-themed regalia that is designed and approved by the Seminole Tribe of Florida, consisting of leather clothing, moccasins, face paint, and a garnet bandana.
 He carries a feathered spear and is accompanied by Renegade, an appaloosa horse whom he rides bareback.
 Osceola performs at all home football games at Doak Campbell Stadium and related events like homecoming.
-He initiates each game by charging Renegade to midfield while the Marching Chiefs perform the War Chant.
+He initiates each game by charging Renegade across the entire field then turning him around charging him to midfield while the Marching Chiefs perform the War Chant.
 Right after the team enters and before the first play of the game occurs, he hurls a flaming spear into the ground at the center of the field.

 The Durham family personally selects and trains both the rider and horse, and it coordinates the tradition with oversight by the university.
 Students portraying Osceola must undertake a two-year apprenticeship, demonstrate necessary riding skill for the role as well as moral character and maintain a grade-point average of 3.0.
 Students receive a scholarship for portraying Osceola and are required to remain in character and abide by a set of protocols throughout all performances.
 There is only one Osceola impersonator at a time; as of 2018 seventeen students have played the role, with the seventeenth rider currently serving.